ST10039404/INSY7314POE/README.md

 in the dev users tab you may login to a given account which will show its username in the top right

 do note it may take a second for the backend to start

+ive added a production bat to start the production version aswell